 About Amy Jimmerson

-Meanwhile lets just say that we are proud Amy Jimmerson contributed a whooping 14 entries.
+But we are proud to say that Amy Jimmerson contributed 14 entries already.

 It’s terrestrial season on the Snake!
 We have seen lots of grasshoppers and crane flies, think foam.
 The trusty chubby chernobyl will bring a fish to the top.
 In the mornings PMD’s and caddis are flying and a good option.
 In general, the fishing has been best midday when the temperatures warm a bit.
 Streamers […]